JHLiu7/EarlyDRGPrediction/README.md

 python create_cohort.py --data_dir $DATA_PATH --mimic_dir $MIMIC_PATH --threshold 48
 ```

 The [BioWordVec](https://github.com/ncbi-nlp/BioSentVec) word embedding is used in the experiments.
 After downloading it to `$EMBED_PATH`, run the line below to preprocess the notes.
+We also include the selected embeddings and token-to-id dictionary for the two cohorts in `data`.

 ```shell
 # preprocessing text for MS-DRG cohort